 Those V-line abs seems elusive, don’t they?
 Abs in general to be honest.
-You work hard, do the right exercises, eat the right stuff, but those pesky abs just don’t want to pop.
+You work hard, do the right exercises, eat the right stuff, but those pesky abs just don’t want to pop out like you want them to.
 You see people all the time with a shredded midsection and think, why do they have it and not me?
 There are reasons, some in your control and some not, but the nice part is, those in your control you can work to maximize to overcome those that aren’t.

 Let’s take a look at how to get those abs you want most.
 What you can do to better shape your desired physique and what you have to ignore as it is out of your control.
 With the right approach, you can better tackle anything that comes your way.

 Something out of your control is genetics and the role it plays in forming abs.
 There are people out there who just have that magic genetic component of a V-line.
 It’s unfair, right?
 Well, that’s just how it goes.
 There are many reasons at play when it comes to genetics, for example, the amount of fat you hold, the shape of your abs, the symmetry of them, among others.
 The best you can do is buckle down and put in the work.

 They say abs happen in the kitchen.
 There is definitely truth to that.
 While exercise is crucial, so too is a healthy diet.
 Eating whole foods, pumping yourself with protein, and limiting carbs and sugar are a solid way to keep off unwanted body fat to tone and shred.
 Calories in, calories out.

 You need to consume less calories than you burn in order to see the best gains and while this can be challenging, it needs to be done.
 Also, supplements are your best friend.
 Working with a number of supplements can take your workouts to new heights by pumping you with beneficial ingredients perfect for seeing real growth and effective change take place.